 Take Inventory and Adjust as Necessary

 Everybody knows a pack rat.
-They live in clutter and suffer the consequences as items go missing and living spaces grow increasingly unmanageable.
+They live in clutter and suffer the consequences, as items go missing and living spaces grow increasingly unmanageable.
 Hoarding is often just as costly in the digital realm.
 This spring, take stock of your applications, programs, and files.
 Are you holding onto several dozen copies of the same file?
 Is your desktop littered with programs you haven’t booted up in months?
 If so, you could soon find your devices struggling to function.
 Without eliminating anything essential, clean out your devices for a more productive spring.
 Remember – if you’re tossing out hardware, look for opportunities to donate or recycle.

 Read Up on Data Security Best Practices

-For students, spring means it’s almost time to put away books and embark on a summer vacation.
+For students, spring means it’s almost time to put away books and embark on an internship, summer job, or vacation.
 Professionals, however, should use this time to reinvest in their education.
 Before you start taking vacation days, ensure you’re up to speed on the latest and greatest developments in cybersecurity.
 It’s entirely possible you spent the winter skating by with outdated tools and processes.
 As you clean out your hard drives and update old applications, make sure to absorb new best practices that you can apply in the coming months.
 If you’re a manager, use this ‘IT Spring Clean’ to educate your team and encourage them to develop new, more efficient, and more secure systems.
 You might even consider conducting some employee security training.

 Backup Your Data